tidwall/collate/README.md

 found in traditional database systems

-The idea is that you call a function with a collation name and it generates a `Less(a, b string) bool` function that can be used for sorting in B-Tree style databases.
+The idea is that you call a function with a collation name and it generates a `Less(a, b string) bool` function that can be used for sorting using the `sort` package or with B-Tree style databases.

 Install
 -------